 Figure.
 1 shows the results for a tuned MPI broadcast on an IBM SP2 using "thin" nodes that are interconnected by a high performance switch with a peak bandwidth of 150 MB/s verses the IBM optimized vendor MPI implementation.
-Similar encouraging results were obtained for other systems as detailed in [12] and [13].
+Similar encouraging results were obtained for other systems (Fagg and Dongarra, 2000; Fagg et al., 2000).